Food tours now available through October 2025 with more availability coming soon!

 What better way to explore LA food than on a tour with Sidewalk Food Tours!

-Rocky Mountain Food Tours’ very own guide, Adam, recently took a road trip through Colorado, Mesa Verde National Park, and Las Vegas on his way to the West Coast where he ended up in Los Angeles.
-There he enjoyed an afternoon with Sidewalk Food Tours, a culinary experience company that operates in multiple major cities across the United States.
+Rocky Mountain Food Tours’ very own guide, Adam, recently took a road trip through Colorado, Mesa Verde National Park, and Las Vegas on his way to the West Coast where he ended up in the City of Angels.
+He knew he couldn’t pass up an opportunity to take a food tour in Los Angeles, so he signed up for one with Sidewalk Food Tours.
+This culinary experience company operates in multiple major cities across the United States.

 Read on to learn more about Adam’s amazing food tour in the City of Angels in his own words!